Brennstoffemissionshandelsgesetz (BEHG, nEHS) – Who is affected?

 The BEHG regulates the pricing of fossil greenhouse gas emissions in the heating and transport sectors and is intended to make a significant contribution to Germany’s greenhouse gas neutrality in 2050.

 The BEHG covers emissions from heat generation in the building sector, energy and industrial plants outside the EU Emissions Trading Scheme (EU ETS), and emissions from the combustion of fossil fuels.
-Aviation, which is subject to the EU ETS, is not affected by the BEHG.
+Aviation, which is subject to the EU ETS, is not affected by the SESTA.

-Who does the BEHG concern?
+Who does the SESTA concern?

 The effects of the BEHG will probably indirectly affect the entire German population, since the CO2 price is generally expected to result in higher fuel costs.